gartfr/ReplaceDiskArray/README.md

 # Failed disk in md Array

 ## Procedure to replace the disk
-- First, write all cache to disk, not mandaroty
+- First, write all cache to disk, not mandatory

 `sync`